-And if the cat was probably sleeping is in the same room as a baby, it will wake them up.
+And if your cat is sleeping in the same room as your baby, it would wake them up.

 4. Breathing Complications

-The cat might, at some point, lie on the baby’s face and affect its normal breathing.
-This, in turn, can cause suffocation.
+The cat might, at some point, lie on the baby’s face, affect its normal breathing, and cause suffocation.

-If your child is in the same room with a cat and is asthmatic or allergic to the cat, he/she will face serious health hazards.
-Especially during the nights when it is sleeping.
+If your child is in the same room as your cat and is asthmatic or allergic to a cat, your child may face serious health hazards, especially at night when sleeping.

 Still, there are different myths about cats sleeping in the same room as children.

-Myths About Cats And Babies Sleeping In The Same Room
+Myths About Cats Sleeping in the Same Room With Your Baby

 1. Sucking Air Out Of Lungs

-This belief states that cats, when near babies, will suck the air out of their lungs.
-It is a superstitious tale that convinces many of cats being evil and killing babies as they sleep.
+This belief states that cats will suck the air out of their lungs when near babies.
+It is a superstitious tale that convinces many that cats are evil and kill babies as they sleep.

 2. Harming Babies During Sleep

 Cats may suffocate infants, but not on purpose.
-As most cats are playful and comfort seekers, they might sit or lie on the baby’s face hence suffocating them.
+Most cats are playful and comfort seekers, so they might sit or lie on the baby’s face, suffocating them.

-3. Cats Are Not Good Sleeping Around Babies
+3. Cats Are Not Good Sleeping Buddies For Babies

-When familiarized together, cats and babies will get along pretty well.
-This is because they both tend to be playful and adventurous.
+Cats and babies will get along pretty well because they both tend to be playful and adventurous.

-However, at times, most cats will be jealous of babies.
-This typically happens when the owner excludes the cat.
+However, most cats will sometimes be jealous of babies, and this typically happens when the owner excludes the cat.

 4. Cats Heal Sick Children As They Sleep

-Japanese have believed that keeping a cat around will cure a sick baby.
-This is just another myth:
+Japanese believed that keeping a cat around would cure a sick baby.
+But, unfortunately, this is just another myth:

-- Cats can make children’s sickness worse, especially if they are asthmatic or allergic.
+- Cats can worsen children’s sickness, especially if they are asthmatic or allergic.

 - Cats may infect children, as explained above.

-On A Positive Note, Cats May Help Babies To Sleep:
+On A Positive Note, Cats May Help Babies Sleep

-- Calming – Most babies like attention, even during sleep.
-It’s been proven that almost 90% of babies sleep better when they are being touched or lie close to something they can touch.
+- Sleeping with Cats Is Calming – Most babies like attention, even during sleep.
+For example, it’s been proven that almost 90% of babies sleep better when touched or lie close to something they can touch.

 - Cats are furry and soft.
 So, when lying/sleeping next to the baby, the baby is likely to sleep more peacefully.

-- Creates a bond – To avoid instances of bites and scratches, let a kitten sleep close or around the baby to develop a stronger relationship as it grows older.
+- Create a bond – To avoid bites and scratches, let a kitten sleep close or around the baby to develop a stronger relationship as it ages.

-- Helps in faster and longer sleep – When sleeping close to a cat, the baby will feel its comfort and most likely sleep longer or faster.
+- Cats Help Babies Sleep Faster And Have Longer Sleep – When sleeping close to a cat, the baby will feel its comfort and most likely sleep longer or faster.

 - Many moms will place their babies next to cats to make them sleep longer and faster.

-How To Introduce Your Cat To Sleep With A Baby In The Same Room
+How To Introduce Your Cat To Sleep With Your Baby In The Same Room

-For a cat to sleep with the baby on the same bed, it should be already comfortable around the baby when it is awake.
+For a cat to sleep on the same bed as your baby, it should be already comfortable around the baby when it is awake.

 How To Make Sure That Your Baby Sleeps Well With The Baby

-Before putting the cat to sleep in the baby’s room, you need to prepare in advance.
+Before putting the cat to sleep in the baby’s room, prepare in advance.

 How Is This Done?